analytiq-hub/sigagent.github.io/_posts/2021-04-11-port-python2-to-python3.md

 * Tricky fixes had to be implemented in specific code modules that deal with message passing and threading (specifically, the Apollo ROS eprosima transport, boost threads, and swig wrappers)
   * Python3 links against different pthread implementation, and this necessitated changes in the thread exit mechanism in some of the C-based Apollo ROS modules

-# Differences between Python2 and Python3
+# What are differences between Python versions?

-What are the differences between the two versions of Python?
+We're listing here the most important differences between Python versions 2 and 3.

 ## Linux shell script shebang